zushenyan/eng-note/verbs/modals/README.md

 ## Permission (use with, `can`, `could`, `may`)
 - `Could I leave now?`
 - `You may not drive my car.`
-- `Can we swim in the lake.`
+- `Can we swim in the lake?`

 ## Habits (use with `will`, `would`)

 - `She will always be late.`
-- `When I lived there, I would often eat in restaurant nearby.`
+- `When I lived there, I would often eat in nearby restaurants.`

 Use `would have + pp` to talk about something you wanted to do but didn't.
 - `I would have gone to the party, but I was really busy.` (similar to `If I had enough time, I would have been to the party.`)